 This error points to the device hash being incorrectly formatted.
-This error can be caused by anything that corrupts the collected hash, but one possibility is that the hash itself (even if it's completely valid) fails to be decoded.
+Anything that corrupts the collected hash can cause this error.
+One possibility is that the hash itself (even if it's valid) fails to be decoded.

 The device hash is Base64.
 At the device level, it's encoded as unpadded Base64, but Autopilot expects padded Base64.
-In most cases, the payload does not require padding and the process works.
-However, sometimes the payload doesn't line up cleanly and padding is necessary.
-This is when you get the error displayed above.
+Usually, the payload doesn't require padding and the process works.
+Sometimes, however, the payload doesn't line up cleanly and padding is necessary.
+In this case, you get the error displayed above.
 PowerShell's Base64 decoder also expects padded Base64, so we can use this decoder to validate that the hash is properly padded.

-To fix this, we'll need to modify the hash, then test the new value, until PowerShell succeeds in decoding the hash.
-The result is mostly illegible, this is fine - we're just looking for it to not throw the error "Invalid length for a Base-64 char array or string".
+To fix this issue, we'll need to modify the hash, then test the new value, until PowerShell succeeds in decoding the hash.
+The result is mostly illegible, which is fine.
+We're just looking for it to not throw the error "Invalid length for a Base-64 char array or string".

-To test the base64, you can use the following:
+To test the base64, you can use the following PowerShell:

 [System.Text.Encoding]::ascii.getstring( [System.Convert]::FromBase64String("DEVICE HASH"))

-So, as an example (this is not a device hash, but it's misaligned unpadded Base64 so it's good for testing):
+So, as an example (this isn't a device hash, but it's misaligned unpadded Base64 so it's good for testing):

 - Does decoding the hash fail?